-Join Joel Bradley for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video What you should know before watching this course, part of Learning Substance Designer.

 - Although this course has been designed in such a way as to open up the Substance Designer application to those who may be absolute beginners, there are, nevertheless, a few basic elements that familiarity with will, to some extent, help you work through this course.
 Baring in mind that these elements are in no way essential for you to complete and benefit from this training.
 Firstly then, given that Substance Designer uses a nodal as opposed to layer-based approached material creation, familiarity with how node-based systems work will help us feel much more comfortable as we work to create a substance graph in this course.